-Andrea Moudarres (Ph.D Yale University 2011) is Assistant Professor of Italian and the Director of Undergraduate Studies at the University of California, Los Angeles.
+Andrea Moudarres (Ph.D Yale University 2011) is Associate Professor of Italian and the Director of Undergraduate Studies at the University of California, Los Angeles.
 His research interests include Renaissance epic, Dante, Humanism, Machiavelli and political philosophy, and the presence of classical literature in medieval and early modern culture.
 He is co-editor of two volumes of collected essays: New Worlds and the Italian Renaissance: Contribution to the History of European Intellectual Culture (Leiden: Brill, 2012); and Luigi Pulci in Renaissance Florence and Beyond: New Perspectives on his Poetry and Influence (Turnhout: Brepols, 2017).
 He has also published articles on Dante, Islam in Quattrocento Humanism, Machiavelli, Tasso, and Vico.

 Professor Moudarres’s book, The Enemy in Italian Renaissance Epic: Images of Hostility from Dante to Tasso (forthcoming with the University of Delaware Press, and recipient of the Aldo and Jeanne Scaglione Publication Award for a Manuscript in Italian Literary Studies), examines the question of violence with regard to both internal and external forms of hostility.
 Through the investigation of the poetic works of Dante, Pulci, Ariosto, and Tasso, he argues that enmity reflects the fundamental vulnerability of political power and that in fact all forms of hostility – even those conventionally considered external, as between Christian and Islamic forces in the Middle Ages and Renaissance consistently arise from within political or religious entities.

 In 2012-2014, Moudarres was a fellow in the ACLS New Faculty Fellows Program.
 In Spring 2014 he delivered the keynote address at the Induction and Awards Ceremony of the Alpha Lambda Delta & Phi Eta Sigma Honor Societies at UCLA.